Mutestock/4thSemPy/week8/README.md

 In this Hand-In I will play around with some different techniques out of interest and not necessity.

-Note that the DB settings are hidden away in an

 Instructions:

 testing: 'nose2 -v'